 Ramen Carbonara Recipe

 If you expect this version to be slurpable, you got it wrong.
-By ramen, we meant the instant noodles.
+By ramen, we meant instant noodles.
 Ramen Carbonara is a student saver as it is cheap, readily available, and requires no fuss.

 The Italians take pride in how the simplicity of their ingredients can turn out perfectly delicious when properly prepared.
 The traditional carbonara sauce uses egg yolks instead of cream, pancetta instead of bacon, and strictly parmesan cheese.
-However, it will take some great skill and mastery to pull off this dish, as you would not want the Italian Food Authority knocking on your door.
+However, it will take some great skill and mastery to pull off this recipe, as you would not want the Italian Food Authority knocking on your door.

 With Zucchini Recipe